Entanglement Routing over Networks with Time Multiplexed Repeaters: Conclusion

 \section{Conclusion}

-This study discusses a local link state knowledge multi-path routing protocol that utilizes time multiplexed repeaters.
-In the case of no decoherence, the average entanglement rate increases monotonically with the time multiplexing block length $k$, and approaches the upper bound given by Eqn. \eqref{Bound}.
-This is because the value of the effective $p$, $p_{\text{eff}}$, increases with $k$.
+This study discusses a local link state knowledge multipath routing protocol that utilizes time multiplexed repeaters.
+In the case of no decoherence, the average entanglement rate increases monotonically with the time multiplexing block length $k$.
+This is because the probability of have a link between repeaters increases with $k$.
 Theoretically, to maximize the rate of entanglement distribution, it is best to let $k\xrightarrow{}\infty$.
 This is not practical, however, as latency and the required number of quantum memories also become infinite.
 Therefore, the value of $k$ must be chosen while keeping both the initial latency and memory buffer length in mind.
-Future work should consider the effects that memory buffer length may have on optimal scheduling.
+Future work should consider the effects of having a fixed number of quantum memories in the repeaters on optimal scheduling.

-The distance metric chosen, and the topology of the network itself, impacts how effectively the dynamic protocol performs.
+The distance metric chosen and the topology of the network itself, impacts how effectively the dynamic protocol performs with respect to a static fixed path routing algorithm.
 For the case of a 2D grid, the dynamic protocol performs best when consumers reside on the diagonal.
-In general, the performance of the dynamic protocol when compared to the static protocol depends on the values of $p, q, k$ and the locations of the consumers.
+In general, the performance of the dynamic protocol when compared to the static protocol depends on the values of $p,\ q,\ k$ and the locations of the consumers.
 The dynamic protocol was also applied to a smaller six node network, so that it could be compared to the global optimum rate.
 The local link state knowledge protocol can perform comparably well when consumers are connected via disjoint subsets of repeaters.
 However, when there is a high contention for the same paths, our local protocol cannot approach the average rates seen with global link state knowledge.
-Future works could evaluate wider variety of topologies to further explore how the structure of the quantum network impacts the performance of the protocol.
+Future topology aware routing protocols should be explored to help improve upon the performance of our two local knowledge based protocols.